 - Preliminary risk screen (PRS) assessment: a rapid, low cost assessment for contaminated land based on a desktop study and site inspection, which may include sampling.
 The focus of a PRS is to determine if a detailed audit is necessary.

 - Scaled audit: to assess and manage the risks of harm to human health and the environment from contamination or industrial activities.
 Scaled audits would often be more cost effective than current audits as the PRS would help environmental auditors focus the audit on material risks.
 A scaled audit may result in remedial action being taken to manage risks to human health and the environment posed by a site or industrial activity.

-- A business that is working to remediate a portfolio of contaminated sites can seek EPA’s endorsement of a plan that manages the clean up over an agreed timescale, making sure the most significant risks are addressed first.
+- A business that is working to remediate a portfolio of contaminated sites could seek EPA’s endorsement of a plan that manages the clean up over an agreed timescale, making sure the most significant risks are addressed first.

 Through the Independent Inquiry into the EPA, stakeholders reported that access to information about the environment is very important, including in helping to make decisions about their health and the environment.

-These changes would mean:
+These changes mean: